Unconscious shooting victim accelerates car, drags officer, crashes - NewsBreak

 victim,” the news release said.
 “However, the victim incoherently accelerated, trapping the officer’s arm inside the vehicle, dragging him approximately 15 feet before crashing into a firetruck.”

 The officer was taken to a hospital with non-life-threatening injuries.
-Nixon was transported to a different hospital in critical condition.Argument leads to fatal shooting in Florida grocery checkout line
+Nixon was transported to a different hospital in critical condition.Police investigate Johnstown homicide

 A preliminary investigation determined the shooting was a domestic incident and that the suspect fled the area before the officer arrived, Rocky Mount police said.